-Your goal is to lower your cost per order over time.
+Your goal is to reduce your warehousing cost per order over time.
 If this number increases, it may reflect growing inefficiencies in your fulfillment processes.

-Here are additional order fulfillment KPIs that will help you identify where these inefficiencies are.
+Here are additional order fulfillment system that will help you identify where these inefficiencies are.

 Order Cycle Time

 Your order cycle time KPI will tell you, on average, how long it takes a customer’s order to ship once they place an order.
+Every second is crucial in ecommerce order fulfillment.
 You want as short an average time as possible.
 Your warehouse should be very responsive to your customers’ wants and needs.
 In this era of fast and free shipping, your customers don’t like waiting for their products.

 A high average tells you that you have some issues to address in your picking, packing, or shipping workflows.